VioletGiraffe/Darkroom/docs/architecture/media-widgets.md

 The grid also constructs it caption-less (the name lives in the footer), so its caption strip collapses to zero.
 Framed, captioned thumbnails (single-frame viewers, Compare) are unchanged.

+### Lazy load & serialized I/O

+The render is **not** started at construction.
+The first `paintEvent` arms a short dwell timer and starts the load only if the card is still visible when it fires — so a grid (which paints only its visible cards) never decodes off-screen ones, and a fast scroll loads nothing it doesn't come to rest on.
+All thumbnail loads post to one process-wide worker thread (`Core/IoThreadPool`, a hidden single-thread `QThreadPool`), serializing disk reads so a spinning disk isn't seek-thrashed when a whole screenful loads at once.

 ### Drag

 Drag is intrinsic to `ThumbnailWidget` (overrides `mousePressEvent`/`mouseMoveEvent`, holds a